Deeech/it-collection/OtherCollections.md

 * [dev-books.com](http://www.dev-books.com/) - We analysed more than 40 000 000 questions and answers on stackoverflow.com to bring you the top of most mentioned books (5720 in total).
 * [javascript-path](https://github.com/javascript-society/javascript-path) - List of books to master JavaScript Development.
 * [thehistoryoftheweb](http://thehistoryoftheweb.com/)
-* [Any Api](https://any-api.com/) - Documentation and Test Consoles for Over 300 Public APIs
+* [Any Api](https://any-api.com/) - Documentation and Test Consoles for Over 300 Public APIs.
+* [wwwhere](http://wwwhere.io/) - A curated list of tools and resources for people who make websites.